-- Only burn wood that is seasoned or very dry, as wood that is moist (green) not burn properly.
-Your fireplace will not be able to reach its peak heat output or high efficiency rate if you use green wood.
+- Only burn wood that is seasoned or very dry, as wood that is moist (green) does not burn properly.
+Your fireplace will not be able to reach its peak heat output or high-efficiency rate if you use green wood.

-- Don’t burn painted or treated wood, as there are chemicals which should not be burnt on treated wood.
+- Don’t burn painted or treated wood, as there are chemicals that should not be burnt on treated wood.

 - Make sure your fireplace has unobstructed access to air.
 Having your chimney or flue swept will help prevent any blockages.

 - Watch those levels of smoke!
 If your fire is smouldering and not holding a fire, your wood may have too much moisture in it, or there is not enough air feeding the fire.

 - If you are chopping your own wood, cut down your logs to the required size for your firebox before stacking them to dry out.
 When stacking your green wood, make sure there is plenty of airflow around the logs, and that they are shielded from the weather so they can season properly.

 - When first loading and lighting your fire, check which configuration you should be loading your wood in.
 Some manufacturers recommend lighting in an east-west configuration, others in a north-south manner.
 Check your owner’s manual for more information.